incubyte/incubyte.github.io/content/blog/devops-assessment.md

 We want see the Devops Engineer in you.

 For this assessment, your goal is to create a CI/CD pipeline that can be used to test, build and deploy an application.
-The application should be deployed to Azure and will be tested against a set of test cases.
+The application should be deployed to cloud and will be tested against a set of test cases.

 ### Application Details